svenpetersen1965/C64-WiFi-Modem-User-Port/README.md

 <img src="https://github.com/svenpetersen1965/C64-WiFi-Modem-User-Port/blob/master/Rev.%200/pictures/2286_-_C64_WiFi_Modem_v0.JPG" width="300" alt="C64 Wifi modem">

 About the NodeMCU v3: There is a version, which is wider.
 The version that work is WeMOS NodeMCU v3, which is about 25.4mm wide.
 You can compare it to this picture, please.
+The right one has the labeling of the pins parralel to the edge of the PCB.

 The wiring follows the instruction on https://1200baud.wordpress.com/2017/03/04/build-your-own-9600-baud-c64-wifi-modem-for-20/